PROGRAMME

 Marcelo Amaral (piano)

 What a joy!
 At the beginning of 2025, the young bass-baritone Alexander Grassauer was honoured with the Emmerich Smola Award, making him the ‘SWR Young Opera Star 2025’.
 Congratulations - and we look forward to seeing and hearing the likeable Austrian again at the last gallery concert of the year on 23 November.
 Alexander Grassauer has not only mastered the grand gesture on the opera stage, but also knows how to impress as a Lied interpreter, as he demonstrated not least at the International Art Song Competition 2022, where he was awarded 2nd prize.
-In the gallery concert with pianist Marcelo Amaral, Alexander Grassauer will perform songs by Robert Schumann, Ralph Vaughan Williams and Jean Sibelius, among others.
+In the gallery concert with pianist Marcelo Amaral, Alexander Grassauer will perform songs by Robert Schumann, Ralph Vaughan Williams and Jean Sibelius.

 Vortragssaal, Staatsgalerie